-Comment.
-Section 1386.2 changes the rule stated in Probate Code Section 125.
-In Estate of Carter, 47 Cal.2d 200, 302 P.2d 201 (1956), the Supreme Court interpreted that section to require a holding that a residuary clause, which did not mention a general testamentary power with gifts in default, exercised the power despite the donee's specific intent not to exercise the power.
+Section 1386.2 modifies the rule stated in Probate Code Section 125.
+In Estate of Carter, 47 Cal.2d 200, 302 P.2d 301 (1956), the Supreme Court interpreted that section to require a holding that a residuary clause, which did not mention a general testamentary power with gifts in default, exercised the power despite the donee's specific intent not to exercise the power.
 See also Childs v.
 Gross, 41 Cal.
-App.2d 680, 107 P.2d 424 (1940)(construing Probate Code Section 125 to apply to both land and personalty).
-Section 1386.2 represents a substantial return to the common law rule.
+App.2d 680, 107 P.2d 424 (1940) (construing Probate Code Section 125 to apply to both land and personalty).
+Under Section 1386.2, the donee's intent not to exercise the power may be manifested, either expressly or by necessary inference, by the terms of his will or, contrary to Estate of Carter, by evidence apart from the will.
+Section 1386.2 thus eliminates the trap for the unwary that defeated the donee's clearly provable intent in Estate of Carter.